 The OPI identifies a school for Targeted Support and Improvement each year if:

 - The school has any student group performing in the lowest 5% of all Montana schools.

 Schools identified for targeted support are working in partnership with the district to conduct a comprehensive needs assessment of instructional components (i.e., leadership, professional development, and curriculum and standards).
 The OPI supports districts and schools in taking and analyzing the comprehensive needs assessment and drafting a Continuous School Improvement Plan, focused on academic goals and underperforming student groups for the 2020-2021 school year.

 - Providing systemic literacy and math improvements through regional trainings;

-- Providing on-line courses focused on the identified subgroups through the Montana Learning Hub;
+- Providing on-line courses focused on the identified student groups through the Montana Learning Hub;

-- Providing ongoing support with the Continuous School Improvement Plan, which includes clear measurable goals focused on subgroups; and
+- Providing ongoing support with the Continuous School Improvement Plan, which includes clear measurable goals focused on student groups; and

 - Providing ongoing support through OPI-sponsored conferences and website resources.